LiliSLG/la-tecnica-no-se-olvida-cet-26/rules.md

 Design and Color Scheme rules can be found in the `docs/blueprint.md` file.
 When you identify UX/UI changes such as color schemes, layout choices, etc., add these to the `docs/blueprint.md` file.

 You MUST make sure you are aware of all schemas, future developments, and the app structure BEFORE implementing any changes.
+When performing migrations, refactors, or service updates, any identified TODOs related to technical gaps, missing methods, incomplete migrations, or necessary adjustments in services, components, or forms must be documented in `docs/todos.md` (as a checklist).
+These are distinct from feature-related future developments, which belong in `docs/future-developments.md`.

+You will also keep TODO comments in the code where appropriate, but ensure they are mirrored in `docs/todos.md` for centralized tracking.